larytet/fizz_buzz/README.md

 ## Bonus.

-write a simplest implementation of asycnhronous call to fizz_buzz()
+Write a simple implementation of asycnhronous call to fizz_buzz().